 Santa Fe Community College accepts college credit from a variety of nontraditional sources that demonstrate college-level learning.
-If you are interested in finding out more about opportunities to earn credit outside the classroom, please see the Testing Center Director.
+If you are interested in finding out more about opportunities to earn credit outside the classroom, please see the Testing Center Manager.
 Each opportunity represents a way for you to save time and tuition by earning credit for college-level knowledge.

 Credit for Prior Learning

 SFCC recognizes that students may gain college-level knowledge through life and work experiences outside of an academic setting.
 For more information, please visit the Credit for Prior Learning page.